addyosmani/backbone-fundamentals/index.md

 In this section we're going to cover the first two of these with the third left as an extended exercise I recommend trying out.

 Testing Todo models can be added to a collection as objects or arrays is relatively trivial.
-First, we initialize a new TodoList collection and check to make sure it's length (i.e the number of Todo models it contains) is 0.
+First, we initialize a new TodoList collection and check to make sure its length (i.e the number of Todo models it contains) is 0.
 Next, we add new Todos, both as objects and arrays, checking the length property of the collection at each stage to ensure the overall count is what we expect:

 ```javascript
 describe('Tests for TodoList', function() {